KushGabani/Data-Structure-Implementation/README.md

       Class StackWithLinkedList : This class encapsulates the implementation of stack ADT using LinkedList

-      function StackWithLinkedList : This is a constructor that is used to intialise a stack object. args : (int[]) dataset of integers to add into the stack
+      function StackWithLinkedList : This is a constructor that is used to intialise a stack object. args : (type[]) dataset of integers to add into the stack

      function StackWithLinkedList : This is an overloaded constructor that is used to initilialise a default stack object.

-     function push() : This function is used to add an element into the stack. args : (int) The element to be added. return : void
+     function push() : This function is used to add an element into the stack. args : (type) The element to be added. return : void

      function pop() : This function is used to remove an element into the stack. args : null
-                      return : (int) the elemenet popped from the stack.
+                      return : (type) the elemenet popped from the stack.
 1 if the stack is empty.

      function peek() : This function is used to retrieve the value of top most element of the stack without removing it. args : void
-                       return : (int) -1 if the stack is empty.
+                       return : (type) null, if the stack is empty.

 <br>
 <hr>